evaprakash/Instagram/README.md

   - [ ] Profile Tab (to view only the current user's posts, in a grid)
 - [ ] Show the username and creation time for each post

+The following **stretch** features are implemented:

+- [ ] Log out button is part of Bottom Navigation View for easy access

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to include ProgressBar